felixjung/blog-posts/posts/pretty-iterm2-with-a-modern-titlebar/index.md

 ![iTerm2 final setup advanced settings.](images/iterm2-advanced-settings.jpg 'Screenshot of iTerm2 advanced settings')

-That's it! :tada: Enjoy an amazingly beautiful terminal experience for endless developer Zen.
+That's it! 🎉 Enjoy an amazingly beautiful terminal experience for endless developer Zen.
 Looking at the
 [issue on Gitlab](https://gitlab.com/gnachman/iterm2/issues/4080), this feature is not done yet and the experience might get even better.
 So stay tuned!
 Thanks